oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List {#status-list}

-A Status List is a byte array that contains the statuses of many Referenced Tokens represented by one or multiple bits.
-A common representation of a Status List is composed by the following algorithm:
+A Status List is a data structure that contains the statuses of many Referenced Tokens represented by one or multiple bits.
+The [first section]()#status-list-byte-array describes how to construct a compressed byte array that is the base component for the Status List data structure.
+The second and third section describe how to encode a Status List in JSON and CBOR representation.

+## Compressed Byte Array {#status-list-byte-array}

+A compressed byte array containing the status information of the Referenced Token is composed by the following algorithm:

-1. Each status of a Referenced Token MUST be represented with a bit-size of 1,2,4 or 8.
-Therefore up to 2,4,16 or 256 statuses for a Referenced Token are possible, depending on the bit-size.
+1. The Status Issuer MUST define a number of bits (`bits`) of either 1,2,4 or 8, that represents the amount of bits used to describe the status of each Referenced Token within this Status List.
+Therefore up to 2,4,16 or 256 statuses for a Referenced Token are possible, depending on the bit size.
 This limitation is intended to limit bit manipulation necessary to a single byte for every operation and thus keeping implementations simpler and less error-prone.

-2. The overall Status List is encoded as a byte array.
-Depending on the bit-size, each byte corresponds to 8/(#bit-size) statuses (8,4,2 or 1).
-The status of each Referenced Token is identified using the index that maps to one or more specific bits within the byte array.
-The index starts counting at 0 and ends with "size" - 1 (being the last valid entry).
-The bits within an array are counted from the least significant bit "0" to the most significant bit ("7").
+2. The Status Issuer creates a byte array of size = amount of Referenced Tokens * `bits` / 8 or greater.
+Depending on the `bits`, each byte in the array corresponds to 8/(`bits`) statuses (8,4,2 or 1).

+3. The Status Issuer sets the status values for all Referenced Tokens within the byte array.
+The status of each Referenced Token is identified using an index that maps to one or more specific bits within the byte array.
+The index starts counting at 0 and ends with amount of Referenced Tokens - 1 (being the last valid entry).
+The bits within an array are counted from the least significant bit ("0") to the most significant bit ("7").
 All bits of the byte array at a particular index are set to a status value.

-3. The byte array is compressed using DEFLATE {{RFC1951}} with the ZLIB {{RFC1950}} data format.
+4. The Status Issuer compresses the byte array using DEFLATE {{RFC1951}} with the ZLIB {{RFC1950}} data format.
 Implementations are RECOMMENDED to use the highest compression level available.

-The following example illustrates a Status List that represents the statuses of 16 Referenced Tokens, requiring 16 bits (2 bytes) for the uncompressed byte array (1 bit status):
+The following example illustrates the byte array of a Status List that represents the statuses of 16 Referenced Tokens with a `bits` of 1, requiring 2 bytes (16 bits) for the uncompressed byte array:

 ~~~ ascii-art